PhilippMHeck/semi_analytical_1d_abh_beam_model/README.md

 Foundation) – project number: 508318707.

 # ABSTRACT
-The dataset contains the Python code for implementing a semi-analytical Timoshenko beam model for one-dimensional symmetric acoustic black-hole (ABH) structures with damping layers.
-The code calculates the steady-state vibration response under harmonic force excitation and supports global Sobol sensitivity analyses of the geometric ABH parameters.
-It is intended as an efficient alternative to finite element simulations for parameter studies on damped one-dimensional ABH structures.
+The dataset contains the Python code for a semi-analytical Timoshenko beam model for one-dimensional symmetric acoustic black hole (ABH) structures with damping layers.
+The code calculates the steady-state vibration response under harmonic excitation in the frequency domain; the local surface velocity and the root mean square mobility.
+It serves as an efficient alternative to finite element simulations for damped one-dimensional ABH structures.

 # SHARING/ACCESS INFORMATION
 1. Licenses or restrictions placed on the data: GNU General Public License v3.0